|

 François Micheloud

-Thai is the national language of Thailand, spoken by around eighty percent of the
+Thai is the national language of

-There are four major Thai dialects, corresponding to the
+country.
+There are four major Thai dialects,

-southern, the northeastern, and the central regions of the country; the latter is called Central
+corresponding to the southern, the northeastern, and the central regions of the country;

-Thai or Bangkok Thai which is taught in all schools, and it is widely
+the latter is called Central Thai or Bangkok Thai which is taught in all

-understood in all regions.
-A few minor Thai dialects are Phuan and Lue, spoken by small
+schools, and it is widely understood in all regions.
+A few minor Thai dialects are Phuan

 The four primary dialects of Thai should not be confused with